plausible/website/_posts/2020-05-27-marko-uku-on-the-changelog-podcast.md

 title: Marko & Uku on the Changelog podcast
-description: We talk through the backstory of the project, why it’s open source, the details behind a few viral blog posts Marko shared to bring in a ton of new interest to the project, why privacy matters in web analytics, how they prioritize building new features, the technical details behind their no cookie light-weight JavaScript approach, and their thoughts on a server-side option.
+description: We talk through the backstory of the project, why it’s open source, the details behind a few viral blog posts Marko shared to bring in a ton of new interest to the project, why privacy matters in web analytics, how we prioritize building new features, the technical details behind Plausible, and our thoughts on a server-side option.
 slug: changelog-podcast
 date: 2020-05-27T11:18:20.249Z
 author: uku-taht